 At the early stages of my career, delivering management training like ITIL, PRINCE2, COBIT5, CPDE and others was enough for me.
 But later, the market demand for consultancy services increased as organizations started to estimate the ROI of investing in management systems (MS) in addition to other resources like human and technical.
-In the last five years the customers' maturity has increased greatly and they have started to target ISO standards certification for many reasons, and this was also followed by the appearance of many regulations like the GDPR in the EU, the Saudi National Cybersecurity Authority (NCA), the Saudi Central Bank (SAMA) (previously known as Saudi Arabian Monetary Authority), the Egyptian PII Law, the Emirati NCEMA, the Central Bank of Jordan (CBJ), among others.
+In the last five years the customers' maturity has increased greatly and they have started to target ISO standards certification for many regulations like the GDPR in the EU, the Saudi National Cybersecurity Authority (NCA), the Saudi Central Bank (SAMA) (previously known as Saudi Arabian Monetary Authority), the Egyptian PII Law, the Emirati NCEMA, the Central Bank of Jordan (CBJ), among others.